ELeeAstro/Rosseland_Clouds/README.md

 # Rosseland_Clouds
- Rosseland mean calculator for exoplanet cloud species
+ Rosseland and Planck mean calculator for exoplanet cloud species

  Warning: This code is under active development and undergoing a refresh of an older code for easier use.
 The README is not complete!

  ## Theory guide

- An overleaf (in progess) [theory guide](https://www.overleaf.com/read/mggfpbbmpqpk#2fbd7d).
+ An overleaf (in progress) [theory guide](https://www.overleaf.com/read/mggfpbbmpqpk#2fbd7d).
  This details what is actually going on in the code, and the theory behind the calculations etc.

  Typically, you want Rosseland mean calculations when using band averaged values and spectral when the wavelength dependence is important (e.g. corr-k models).